 You should spend some time deciding exactly what constitutes your perfect client and your perfect work so that you can craft your message to appeal to those people and that opportunity.
 What industry do you want to write copy for?
 What size company?
 On-staff, contracting, or freelance?
 Digital or print?

 This is also the time to revise your USP.
-You need to nail down no just what makes sets you apart as a copywriter for any client, but what sets you apart as a copywriter for your intended client.
+You need to nail down not just what sets you apart as a copywriter for any client, but what sets you apart as a copywriter for your intended client.

 What can you say about yourself that will convey just how perfect you are for your desired client?
 What makes you right for the project or job?
 What kind of outcomes can you create for this client that no one else can?